CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 In this lab, you will learn to configure and manage Azure resources, including Virtual Networks, Load Balancers, Virtual Machines, and Network Security Groups, to create a secure and scalable infrastructure.

+## Estimated timing: 50 minutes

+## Lab scenario

+Your organization has a public website.
+You need to load balance incoming public requests across different virtual machines.
+You also need to provide images and videos from different virtual machines.
+You plan on implementing an Azure Load Balancer and an Azure Application Gateway.
+All resources are in the same region.

 ## Interactive lab simulations

 There are interactive lab simulations that you might find useful for this topic.
 The simulation lets you click through a similar scenario at your own pace.
 There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
 An Azure subscription is not required.